Emmotes/ic_spoilers/docs/emergence_2.md

 # Emergence 2

 Very little is known about the next emergence event so far.
-All we know is that it will start on 24 May 2023 and that the enemies needed to farm will likely be Modrons.
+All we know is that it will probably start on 24 May 2023 and that the enemies needed to farm will likely be Modrons.

 ### Modron Emergence Chest Icons